-Graduate Scholarships are awarded through the graduate programs.
-Below is the list of scholarships available.
+All Graduate Scholarships are awarded through individual departments.
+Please ask your program director when applications are available.
 Financial support for graduate students is also available through the Cratis D. Williams School of Graduate Studies.

 Department of Curriculum and Instruction

 - W.F.
 Mozelle Costner Parker Scholarship in Elementary Education: Applicants enrolled in postgraduate study in Elementary Education and should demonstrate and maintain satisfactory academic achievement.